-Few technologies in our time have been as anticipated as the fifth generation of wireless communications.
-5G, as it is colloquially known, is promising to bring a whole new level of automation to society and business.
-One place 5G is sure to make big waves is with the Internet of Things, the billions of smart devices and services that are increasingly being leaned on as a new economy emerges.
-Today, we will take a brief look at 5G’s current state, its capabilities, and what it means for the future of the Internet of Things.
+Everybody’s waiting to see what the fifth generation of wireless communications will bring to technology.
+5G is expected to bring a whole new level of automation to society and business, especially with the Internet of Things; billions of smart devices and services that are creating a whole new economy.
+Let’s take a look at 5G’s current state, its capabilities, and what it means for the Internet of Things.

-- Municipal – One of the most interesting ways that IoT is being deployed is as automotive triggers for municipal services.
-With the implementation of 5G and IoT, you will begin to see “smart cities” developed where essential utilities such as water, sewer, traffic, and electricity are all managed through the use of IoT devices that modulate the need for changes to these systems with very little human oversight: saving taxpayers gobs of cash.
+3. Municipal – IoT devices are being used as automotive triggers for municipal services, which saves taxpayers a lot of money.
+5G and IoT will be used in “smart cities” where water, sewer, traffic, and electricity are managed through the use of IoT control devices requiring little human oversight.

 Comments are closed.